HP 9000 705 and 710 Workstations

-The basic technical design was taken over taken over with some changes:
+The basic HP 9000 PA-RISC technical workstation design was taken over into 705 and 710 with few changes:

 - Lower CPU clock rate